 It is an offence to obstruct or attempt to obstruct the member of a Garda Siochana executing a warrant, to fail or to refuse to give a name and address when required, to give a misleading name or to fail to comply with the requirements.
 This offence is subject on summary conviction of fine of €500 or six months imprisonment.
 A person whom is committing an offence under the above provision may be arrested without warrant.

-A person who knows or suspect that an investigation by a member from Garda Siochana is being or is likely to be carried out, falsifies, conceals, destroys or disposes of a document or a record which he suspects would be relevant to the investigation or permits falsification concealment or destruction or disposal, is guilty of an offence.
+A person who knows or suspects that an investigation by a member from Garda Siochana is being or is likely to be carried out, falsifies, conceals, destroys, or disposes of a document or record that he suspects would be relevant to the investigation, or permits falsification, concealment, destruction, or disposal is guilty of an offence.

 Where it is reasonable to conclude that the person knew or suspected as above, he shall be taken to have so known unless there is a reasonable doubt as to whether he so knew or suspected.
 A person who is guilty of such an offence may be liable on conviction on indictment to a fine or imprisonment of up to five years or both.